-• to ensure that non-residential land uses are located in a context and setting that minimises impacts on the amenity of a low density residential environment
+to ensure that non-residential land uses are located in a context and setting that minimises impacts on the amenity of the surrounding residential environment.

 The LEP control will be supported by detailed Development Control Plan provisions relating to locational requirements, site coverage, setbacks, built form, car parking and traffic management, landscaping, amenity, operational management and the like, to be prepared and considered separately to this Planning Proposal.